MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [in] *style*
+*style*<br/>
- One of the enumeration values that specifies the appearance of the tab control.
+[in] One of the enumeration values that specifies the appearance of the tab control.
 For more information, see the table in Remarks.

 ### Return Value
  Always TRUE.